akhilimadabathuni/object_tracking/README.md

 This project demonstrates background subtraction-based object detection and tracking in videos using Python, OpenCV, and NumPy.

-It processes a video file (`vtest.avi`), identifies moving objects by calculating a static background and removing it, and then draws bounding boxes around these objects in each frame.
-The final processed video is saved as `Detect.avi`.
+It processes a video file, identifies moving objects by calculating a static background and removing it, and then draws bounding boxes around these objects in each frame.

 ***